We’re glad you’re here!

 - To review the Human Rights Plan of the CSB.

 If you believe your rights have been taken away, you may follow these steps:

 - Call or write the supervisor or program director with your complaint.

 - If your complaint is unresolved, you may ask for a formal hearing.
 Staff will tell you how to submit the request.

-Call Tim Simmons, Human Rights Consultant at 703-207-7217.
-Tim makes sure the rights of individuals in community programs are respected.
+Call the Regional Human Rights Advocate toll-free at 877-600-7437.
+The advocate makes sure the rights of individuals in community programs are respected.

 - Confidentiality means that any information you reveal to a staff member must be kept confidential.
 We cannot reveal any information about you to anyone outside of this agency without your written permission or under direct order of a court.

 - All information regarding your participation in CSB services and your personal life is kept confidential.
 Federal law, our own professional ethics, and our concern for your general welfare require that we uphold your right to privacy.
 We will not reveal any information about you to anyone outside of this agency without a “release of information” form signed by you.
 We are legally required to report any suspected child abuse or neglect and to warn any individual who we believe may be in danger of physical harm.
 In addition, we may report pertinent information to medical personnel in case of a medical emergency, or if a crime is committed at the program or against program personnel.